Environmentally Friendly Products

 Lighter, Simpler Containers and Packaging

 Product containers and packaging are essential to maintaining the quality of the product and preserving its good taste, but their production consumes energy and they turn into waste after use.
-The Kewpie Group sees the weight reduction and simplification of containers and packaging as a priority issue and has ongoing activities underway to these ends.
+The Kewpie Group remains committed to simplifying and reducing the weight of containers and packaging.

 Basic policy on container and packaging selection